fortmarek/personal-website/content/blog/calm-apps.md

 #### FlyLeaf

 I started to use [FlyLeaf](https://moehrenzahn.de/project/flyleaf) relatively recently.
 Before I was using Pocket and it was _fine_ but I never got to really liking the app.
 FlyLeaf is a project of passion with focus on the best experience of _reading articles_ and it's amazing at that.
-Yoiu get the theme at this point, right?
+You get the theme at this point, right?
 On to the last one.

 #### Ivory